GabriellaKissdeveloper/parkguide/README.md

-This project is about showing the national parks around the world with descriptions, pictures, services, possible activities and so on.
+This project is about showing the national parks around the world with descriptions, pictures, services, possible activities and so on.<br />
 The pictures are stored in Cloudinary and the data are stored in MongoDB Atlas.
-Visitors can search for parks according to different conditions, such as continent, country, landscape, activity, difficulty or own criteria.
+Visitors can search for parks according to different conditions, such as continent, country, landscape, activity, difficulty or own criteria.<br />
 Logged in users can hold feedback and rate the parks (or edit and delete their ratings).
 Only admin user can add new parks to the database.